BitCannaGlobal/testnet-bcna-cosmos/instructions/bitcanna-dev-5/README.md

 # Devnet-5: Setup up your validator and join *bitcanna-dev-5*

-> IMPORTANT NOTE: If you participated in previous BitCanna testnets,  delete the bitcanna folders and start a fresh new installation:
+> IMPORTANT NOTE: If you participated in previous BitCanna testnets (OR StateSync scripts for this Devnet fails),  delete the bitcanna folders and start a fresh new installation:
 >
 > ```sudo service bcnad stop```
 >
 > `rm -rf ~/.bcna && sudo rm $(which bcnad)`
+>
+> If StateSync script fails you need also to delete the downloaded binary `rm ./bcnad`

-## Target of this DevNet (outdated...)
+## Target of this DevNet.
 We created a new testnet that follows the exact upgrade cycle as the current Mainnet.
-In this devnet the participants can join the chain from version v.1.4.2 codename `strangeBuddheads`, using our statesync script.
-We will prepare to upgrade to the newest version of the software, v1.5.3-rc1 codename `TrichomeMonster-ICA`, which includes the ***InterChain Accounts module***.
+In this devnet the participants can join the chain from version v.2.0.1-rc codename `wakeandbake`, using our statesync script.
+We will prepare to upgrade to the newest version of the software, v2.0.1-rc2 codename `wakeandbakev46.6`, which includes the last improvements and bug fixing at Cosmos SDK and Tendermint.

 ### We are going to work in three new testnets:
-* bitcanna-dev-5 (with `bcnad` current version ~~v.1.4.2, which we will update later~~ v1.5.3-rc1 [upgrade here](https://github.com/BitCannaGlobal/testnet-bcna-cosmos/tree/main/instructions/bitcanna-dev-5#upgrade-instructions-to-v151) )
+* `bitcanna-dev-5`
-* innuendo-1 (with `quicksilverd` current version binary) YOU DON'T NEED TO RUN THIS CHAIN.
+* `innuendo-3` (with `quicksilverd` current version binary) YOU DON'T NEED TO RUN THIS CHAIN.
-* axelar-lisbon (with `axelard` current version binary) YOU DON'T NEED TO RUN THIS CHAIN.
+* `axelar-testnet-lisbon-3` (with `axelard` current version binary) YOU DON'T NEED TO RUN THIS CHAIN.

 ## Running a validator on **bitcanna-dev-5**
 * Before you start, you want to ensure your system is updated.
 Besides other utilities you can install `jq` which is a utility to read and navigate JSON files and output.